GRB 080319B

 GRB 080319B was a gamma-ray burst (GRB) detected by the Swift satellite at 06:12 UTC on March 19, 2008.
-The burst set a new record for the farthest object that was observable with the naked eye: it had a peak visual apparent magnitude of 5.7 and remained visible to human eyes for approximately 30 seconds.
+The burst set a new record for the farthest object that was observable with the naked eye: it had a peak visual apparent magnitude of 5.8 and remained visible to human eyes for approximately 30 seconds.
 The magnitude was brighter than 9.0 for approximately 60 seconds.

 If viewed from 1 AU away, it would have had a peak apparent magnitude of −67.57 (21 quadrillion times brighter than the Sun seen from Earth).
+It had an absolute magnitude of −38.6, beaten by GRB 220101A with −39.4 in 2023.

 Overview

 The GRB's redshift was measured to be 0.937, which means that the explosion occurred about 7.5 billion (7.5e9) years ago (the lookback time), and it took the light that long to reach Earth.
 This is roughly half the time since the Big Bang.
 The first scientific paper submitted on the event suggested that the GRB could have easily been seen to a redshift of 16 (essentially to the time in the universe when stars were just being formed, well into the age of reionization) from a sub-meter sized telescope equipped with near-infrared filters.